R-K-1/credilytics/README.md

     * `RevolvingUtilizationOfUnsecuredLines`: Total balance on credit cards and personal lines of credit except real estate and no installment debt like car loans divided by the sum of credit limits
     * `age`: Age of borrower in years
     * `NumberOfTime3059DaysPastDueNotWorse`: Number of times borrower has been 30-59 days past due but no worse in the last 2 years.
-    * `DebtRatio`: Monthly debt payments, alimony,living costs divided by monthy gross income
+    * `DebtRatio`: Monthly debt payments, alimony, living costs divided by monthy gross income
     * `MonthlyIncome`: Monthly income
     * `NumberOfOpenCreditLinesAndLoans`: Number of Open loans (installment like car loan or mortgage) and Lines of credit (e.g. credit cards)
     * `NumberOfTimes90DaysLate`: Number of times borrower has been 90 days or more past due.